 Now that your agent can understand basic requests from the user, try out what you have so far.

 In the console on the right, type in a request.
-The request should be a little different than the examples you provided in the User Says section.
+The request should be a little different than the examples you provided in the Training Phrases section.
 This can be something like "How's the weather in Denver tomorrow".
 After you type the request, hit "Enter/Return".

 You won't get a conversational response, but you should see data in the following fields of the console: